Hey! This thing is still a Work in Progress. Files, instructions, and other stuff might change!

 Read the dial and you know the time.

 Noctural Star Dial by zerocool5878 is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure zerocool5878 would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure zerocool5878 would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).